premail/mjml-signoff/README.md

-# mjml-signoff
+# MJML Sign-Off: `<mj-signoff>`

-Designed for the sign-off or signature section at the bottom of your email content, `<mj-signoff>` allows you to easily include an image alongside your signature such as a photo or logo, which is a common best practice in many types of emails.
+Designed for the sign-off or signature section at the bottom of your email content, the `<mj-signoff>` tag allows you to easily include an image alongside your signature such as a photo or logo, which is a common best practice in many types of emails.

 ## Usage